University Travel Advisory: Zika Virus

-The CDC has further updated their recommendations to reduce the risk of sexual transmission of Zika virus from both men and women to their sex partners.
+The CDC provides guidance around sexual transmission of Zika virus.
 This guidance defines potential sexual exposure to Zika virus as having had sex with a person who has traveled to or lives in an area with active Zika virus transmission when the sexual contact did not include a barrier to protect against such infection.
 Such barriers include male or female condoms for vaginal or anal sex and other barriers for oral sex.
 Sexual exposure includes vaginal sex, anal sex, oral sex, or other activities that might expose a partner to genital secretions, such as the sharing of sex toys.

 Recommendations for couples who are not pregnant and are not planning to become pregnant: